What is CBD?

 The CBD Program is helping to improve Australia's building stock by encouraging all parties in a purchase or lease transaction to consider energy efficiency.

 Find out more about the benefits for building owners and lessors as well as for buyers and tenants.

-- Most building owners who are selling or leasing office space with a net lettable area of 2,000 square metres or more.
+- Most building owners who are selling or leasing office space with a net lettable area of 2,000 square metres (1000 square metres from 1 July 2017) or more.

-- Most tenants who are subleasing part of their tenancy with a net lettable area of 2,000 square metres or more.
+- Most tenants who are subleasing part of their tenancy with a net lettable area of 2,000 square metres (1000 square metres from 1 July 2017) or more.